Research on Adequate Pension Provision

 Realisation: The target group of our study is a 10-per-cent follow-up sample of all retirees from 1995 to 2012.
 There is abundant information on all sample individuals for this period.

 Researchers: Juha Rantala, Susan Kuivalainen (Finnish Centre for Pensions), Marjo Pyy-Martikainen (Kela), Marja Riihelä (VATT Institute for Economic Research)

 Aim: In this project, we will use microsimulation to calculate an individual’s future pension.
 The ELSI model is a multi-dimensional simulation of the population.
 One of the most important dimensions is the supporting of pension recipients well into the future in a world full of risks.
 Another important dimension is the simulation of retired people in various labour market statuses.
 The third important dimension is the creation of labour market transfers and entries for others than those who are about to retire.
 In addition to the status transfers, we will use the simulation model to calculate earnings-related pensions, pensions paid by the Social Insurance Institution of Finland and income taxation.
 To support the modelling, we will conduct special studies on certain issues, including family formation, testing the results of the microsimulation and earnings development.

 Realisation: Our work will consist of modelling based on the research register of the Finnish Centre for Pensions and data of Statistics Finland.

-Tikanmäki H., Sihvonen H. and Salonen J. (forthcoming), Distributional Effects of the Forthcoming Finnish Pension Reform – a Dynamic Microsimulation Approach.
+- Tikanmäki H., Sihvonen H. and Salonen J. (2015), Distributional Effects of the Forthcoming Finnish Pension Reform – a Dynamic Microsimulation Approach.
 International Journal of Microsimulation (2015) 7 (2), International Microsimulation Association.